ENOFLAG/writeups/X-MASctf2019/Eggnog.md

 m = state_n - state_n+2 * (state_n+1 - state_n)^-1
 ```

-Taking the multiplicative inverse of something mod N only works when they dont share any factors but that happens oft enough to not be an issue further down the line.
+Taking the multiplicative inverse of something mod N only works when they dont share any factors but that happens often enough to not be an issue further down the line.

 Now calculating c becomes trivial (even for me ^^):\
 `c = state_n+1 - m * state_n mod N`